-Stomach contents of all captured walleye were qualitatively examined in 2001 to gain some coarse diet information.
-Overall, 59% of 241 walleye stomachs examined were empty (Figure 4).
+Stomach contents of all captured walleye were qualitatively examined in 2003 to gain some coarse diet information.
+Overall, 51% of 231 walleye stomachs examined were empty (Figure 4).
 No other prey items beside fish were present in the stomach samples.
 Due to a winter kill of threadfin shad between the 2000 and 2001 samples, walleye are exploiting gizzard shad as the primary forage base.
-Gizzard shad accounted for 90% of the fish species found in the stomachs of the walleye from the 2001 sample.
+Gizzard shad accounted for 80% of the fish species found in the stomachs of the walleye from the 2003 sample.
 The 2000 stomach analysis data (Besler 2001a) indicated 90% of the fish species found were threadfin shad.
 However, it is possible that some gizzard shad were misidentified in the 2000 stomach analysis.
-It was previously suggested that the adult walleye in Lake James are very much linked to the threadfin shad forage base, however it appears that gizzard shad can provide a similar forage base for walleye.
+It was previously suggested that the adult walleye in Lake James are very much linked to the threadfin shad forage base, however it appears that gizzard shad do provide a similar forage base for walleye.
 Although walleye are pelagic in nature, walleye in Lake James are routinely captured at depths >30 m in NCWRC gill net samples.
 Threadfin shad and gizzard shad are typically found within the pelagic zone above the thermocline.
 Even with the change in forage base, overall condition indices imply that walleye are unable to exploit shad species effectively in Lake James due in part to the two species not occupying the same time and space for extended periods of time.

-Age and Growth.-In 2001, 241 walleye were obtained for age and growth analysis.
+Age and Growth.-In 2003, 231 walleye were obtained for age and growth analysis.
 All age classes of walleye, including age 0, were recruited to the gill net mesh sizes used.
 Electrofishing data on age-0 walleye from Lake James in 2000 indicated that only the largest age-0 individuals are recruited to the smallest (25-mm bar mesh) panels used (Besler 2001b).
-Walleye up to age 9 were captured, but the majority of walleye were age 7 or less (Figure 5).
-The presence of consistent year classes up to age 9 suggests that recruitment is fairly constant and the population is being exploited at low levels.
-Mortality rates appear to be low (28%) and were very similar to the 1999 data (Besler 2000) and 2000 data (Besler 2001a).
-Sexual maturity was influenced by age; male walleye began maturing at age 1, and the majority appeared to be fully mature by age 2 (Figure 5).
-Female walleye began maturing at age 1, but the majority did not appear to be fully mature until age 3.
+Walleye up to age 12 were captured, but the majority of walleye were age 4 or less (Figure 5).
+The presence of consistent year classes up to age 12 suggests that recruitment is fairly constant and the population is being exploited at low levels.
+Mortality rates appear to be low (39%) and were very similar to the 1999 data (Besler 2000), 2000 data (Besler 2001a), 2001 data (Besler & Taylor 2002), 2002 data (Taylor 2003).
+The 2003 data continued to indicate that sexual maturity is influenced by age.
+The maturity rates of male walleye in 2002 were similar to the data from 1999-2002.
+However, the maturity rates of female walleye in 2003 indicate that the majority were mature by age 2 compared to age 3 maturation rates seen in previous data years.
 Walleye growth rates in Lake James were very slow and strongly influenced by sex.
-Overall, walleye reached the 381-mm size limit by age 2 (Figure 6).
-Although the initial first-year growth is good, by age 3 growth slows dramatically.
-Based on the 2001 growth rates, the Von Bertalanffy growth model predicts walleye in Lake James should reach an asymptotic maximum length of 421 mm.
+Walleye reached the 381-mm size limit by age 2 (Figure 6).
+Although the initial growth is good, by age 3 growth slows dramatically.
+Based on the 2003 growth rates, the Von Bertalanffy growth model predicts walleye in Lake James should reach an asymptotic maximum length of 427 mm.
 That rate of growth predicts that very few preferred, memorable, or trophy walleye will be produced in Lake James.

 Walleye growth was also strongly influenced by sex.
-Male walleye reached the 381-mm size limit sometime between age 2 and 3 (Figure 7).
-Females, however, reached the minimum size limit by age 2 and more than likely sometime at age 1 prior to sexual maturity.
+The majority of male walleye reached the 381-mm size limit by age 2 (Figure 7).
+Females, however, exceeded the minimum size limit by age 2 and more than likely reached it sometime at age 1 prior to sexual maturity.